-Peter Wallenberg Jr is Chairman of the Knut and Alice Wallenberg Foundation, the Marianne and Marcus Wallenberg Foundation and Wallenberg Foundations AB.
-He is also involved in the engineering industry, private equity and the hotel business as Director on the boards of Atlas Copco, Scania and EQT, and as Chairman of Grand Hôtel Stockholm.
+Peter Wallenberg Jr is Chair of the Knut and Alice Wallenberg Foundation, the Marianne and Marcus Wallenberg Foundation and Wallenberg Foundations AB.
+He is also involved in the engineering industry, private equity and the hotel business as Director on the boards of Atlas Copco, Scania and EQT, and as Chair of Grand Hôtel Stockholm.
 Peter Jr holds a BSBA in Hotel Administration from the University of Denver.

 Caroline Ankarcrona is Director on the boards of the Knut and Alice Wallenberg Foundation and the Marcus and Amalia Wallenberg Foundation.
 Caroline is also Project Manager at the Royal Swedish Academy of Engineering Sciences (IVA).
 She holds a Master of Laws degree from Lund University.